Open Data GIS Downloads

 Select

+Open the Select tool.
+Check the boxes for Parcel Points, Property Sales, or CAMA Core to enable the layers for selection.
 Use the drop-down menu in the top left to choose a method for selection.
 The select by data option allows you to select points by clicking them on the map.
 The other options allow you to select by several different shapes.
 Since you are selecting points, it is best to select by rectangle, lasso, or circle.
-For select by rectangle and circle, click and drag your mouse on the map to draw the selection shape, and let go to finish drawing.
-For select by lasso, click and drag to draw a shape freehand or click multiple locations to draw a polygon, and double click to finish the drawing.
-All features for the layers enabled for selection that fall within your drawing will be selected.
+Click and drag your mouse on the map to draw a circle or rectangle, and let go to finish drawing.
+For select by lasso, click and drag to draw a shape freehand or click multiple locations to draw a polygon.
+Double click to finish the drawing.
+All features for the layers enabled for selection in your drawing will be selected.

 Add Data

-The Add Data tool allows you to add additional data (temporarily) to your FINDER Online session.
+The Add Data tool lets you to add additional data (temporarily) to your FINDER Online session.
 You can search for data on ArcGIS Online, add data via a URL from a web service, or upload a file.

 If you are adding a URL, see the “Sample URL” in the sidebar for an example of what the URL should look like.
 You may find URLs for MD iMAP services here.
 MD iMAP imagery services are located here.